siddharthlh24/OpenCV-object-pose-for-emmisive-target/README.md

 # Step 2: Creating trackable pattern
 This is the most tricky part.
 We will need to create a LED pattern where each LED can be individually detected by using special geometric rules.
 Why do we need to do this ?<br>
-Beacause there is now way to establish a correspondece beween the LEDs dected in image to the one in the created pattern without geometric rules.
+Beacause there is no way to establish a correspondece beween the LEDs dected in image to the one in the created pattern without geometric rules.
 I have provided one example here, and included programmes to prototype new patterns(bespoke_led_pattern_gen.py) and geomtry rules( geometric_logic.py ) for them.